Alexyz205/nvim/README.md

 3. Ensure you have Tmux installed to take full advantage of the Tmux Navigator.

 4. Enjoy your optimized, lightweight, and highly customizable Neovim setup!

-Here’s an updated section to include in your `README.md` under **Customization**, detailing how users can configure and add plugins, modify keymaps, update Neovim options, and configure individual plugins based on your setup:

----

 ## Customization